sanjar-notes/react/home/3_Resources/2_React_the_complete_guide/10_side-effects,_reducers,_contextAPI/122_Using_React_Context_API.md

 There are two ways of consuming Context:
 1. Using the `Consumer` component.
 This just looks a tad ugly.
 2. Using the `useContext` hook.
-Looks good.
+Looks better.

 ###### Details of using React Context
 1. To **Create** the context, first make a React component called context.
 This is a JavaScript file.
 It's recommended to store this in a folder called 'store'.